-This scholarship is for a 2L or 3L JD student who demonstrates financial need and a committed interest in the field of law and technology.
-Scholarship award amount is up to $15,000.
-Examples of committed interest include a technical degree or technical work experience, summer job in intellectual property or related field during law school, participation in BTLJ, enrollment in a Law and Technology Writing workshop (2L or 3L), enrollment and grade in Introduction to Intellectual Property, enrollment and grade in other courses listed as “Intellectual Property and Technology Law” in the course listings (2L or 3L), and statement submitted with application.
+This $5,000 to $10,000 scholarship is for a 2L or 3L JD student who demonstrates financial need and a committed interest in the field of law and technology.
+Examples of committed interest include a technical degree or technical work experience, summer job in intellectual property or related field during law school, participation in BTLJ, enrollment in a Law and Technology Writing workshop (2L or 3L), enrollment and grade in Introduction to Intellectual Property, enrollment and grade in other courses listed as “Intellectual Property and Technology Law” in the course listings (2L or 3L).

-This $11,000 scholarship is for a 3L JD student with a demonstrated commitment to a career in public interest or public service.
-Successful candidates will submit a statement (see #2 of application documents) describing the public interest work they plan to pursue, why they want to pursue that work, and how this scholarship will help them to achieve that goal.
+This $5,000 to $11,000 scholarship is for a 3L JD student with a demonstrated commitment to a career in public interest or public service.
+Successful candidates will submit a statement demonstrating their eligibility for this scholarship in terms of the work they plan to pursue, why they want to pursue that work, and how this scholarship will help them achieve their goals.

 This $5,000 scholarship is for a 2L or 3L JD student who demonstrates financial need and experience or interest in educational career fields.

-This $4,500 scholarship is to provide financial aid to a 2L or 3L JD student pursuing a career in city, county or state government.
-Two scholarships will be awarded for 2015-16.
+This $5000 scholarship is to provide financial aid to a 2L or 3L JD student pursuing a career in city, county or state government.

-This $1,700 scholarship is for a 2L or 3L JD student with a demonstrated interest in public interest law, defined as the promotion of human rights, pacific settlement of international disputes, health care law, and the promotion of the rights of women, workers, the disabled, children, and racial, ethnic, and national minorities.
-Two scholarships will be awarded for 2015-16.
+This $2000 scholarship is for a 2L or 3L JD student with a demonstrated interest in public interest law, defined as the promotion of human rights, pacific settlement of international disputes, health care law, and the promotion of the rights of women, workers, the disabled, children, and racial, ethnic, and national minorities.

 This $3,000 scholarship is for a 2L or 3L JD student who demonstrates financial need and a commitment to the practice of labor law on behalf of unions and working people.
 Preference will be given to a student from an economically disadvantaged background and who is, or has been, a labor union member.